 The Wauters Family

 This article was recorded by Kenneth and Françoise Taylor (my parents) in 1986-1990.
-Wauters is my mother's maiden name and Charles and Jeanne Wauters were her parents.
+Wauters is my mother's family name.
+Her parents were Charles and Jeanne Wauters.

 Jeanne Deru (1888-1954)